LG's V-series phones are just as much of a flagship device as the G-series phones, and the rumored V30 promises to be the most powerful yet.

 Release date and availability

-LG announced the V20 in September 2016, so a sequel is highly unlikely to arrive before the same time in 2017.
+LG announced the V20 in September 2016, so a sequel is highly unlikely to arrive before the same time this year.
 At the moment, it’s only being rumored for the second half of 2017.
 LG made the decision to restrict sales of the V20 to South Korea, the U.S. and certain other international regions, but shunned the United Kingdom.
 It has a chance to rectify its oversight with the V30.

 Nothing about the LG V30 is official yet, so treat all the information here as speculation and subject to change.
 We’ll continue to keep you updated with all the rumors.

 Article originally published on 02-17-2017 by Andy Boxall.
 Updated on 04-19-2017 by Lulu Chang: Added news that LG Displays is said to be providing curved OLED displays for the LG V30.